 All the Stars and Teeth is a high action story filled with monsters, pirates, and plenty of adventure.
 Recommended for readers looking for a new plot-driven fantasy to dive into (pun fully intended).

-Possible Pairings: Realm Breaker by Victoria Aveyard, Daughter of the Pirate King by Tricia Levenseller, Throne of Glass by Sarah J. Maas, The Merciful Crow by Margaret Owen, Snow Like Ashes by Sarah Raasch, Song of the Current by Sarah Tolcser, Fable by Adrienne Young
+Possible Pairings: Realm Breaker by Victoria Aveyard, Daughter of the Pirate King by Tricia Levenseller, Throne of Glass by Sarah J. Maas, The Merciful Crow by Margaret Owen, Snow Like Ashes by Sarah Raasch, This Vicious Grace by Emily Thiede, Song of the Current by Sarah Tolcser, Fable by Adrienne Young

 *An advance copy of this title was provided by the publisher for review consideration*